yeahyejiee/yeahyejiee.github.io/_posts/profile/2021-05-08-introduce.md

 ---
 Hello.
 My name is Hong Ye ji.
-I am studying at Seoul National University Graduate School.
+I am studying at University of Seoul Graduate School.
 My major is Statistics and I have been studying python program since 2018 and Arcgis since 2021.
 I experience using python, R, MySql, Qgis, Arcgis.
 I am interested in machine learing and mobility-related analysis.